azhar-cse-students-wiki/graduation-projects/2022/container-runtime-compliance-checker.md

 </p>

 ## Description
+Our project is security focused, specifically on the containers realm.
+We provide security compliance for the containers that run on different operating systems.
+Our compliance is based on 4 main pillars:
+1. File System Analysis
+2. Process Analysis
+3. Network Analysis
+4. DNS Analysis

 ## Technologies
 - [Go](https://go.dev/) for the Backend with [Standard Go Project Layout](https://github.com/golang-standards/project-layout) the project structure we follow